ddc-java-15/reminder-buddy/docs/stretch-and-nonfunctions.md

 ---
-title: Current State and Stretch Goals
+title: Current State
-description: Non-functioning application design aspects and future targets.
+description: Functionality design aspects and stretch goals.
 menu: Stretch Goals and Current State
 order: 5
 ---
-# Current State of Application

 ## Functionality

-1. Creates reminders of important events.
+1. Creates reminders of important events through the landing page of the application.

-2. Self-testing via savable user-created flash-cards.
+2. Randomized testing via savable user-created flash-cards in the bottom navigation of application.

 3. Data history showing incorrect and correct answer totals.